ManjulaChintharla/Chat-App-backend/README.md

 # Backend for "Chat App"
-- The backend of a web private chat application.
+- The backend of a browser-based chat application.

 ## Description
 - In this web app users can register, log in, search other users and send/receive private messages.<br>